mrocklin/blog/_posts/work/2022-07-25-startup-revenue.md

 -   Not Scalable
 -   Not Dependable
--   Maybe supports future product development
+-   Maybe informs future product development

 I think that this activity is actually great when you're starting out.
 There's no better way to understand customer pain points than figuring out what